 You are a unique individual.
 This means everything you've done up until now has contributed to the state of your structure (i.e. the fit of your joints, shape of your bones).
 The idiosyncracies of your particular hips/shoulders/spine/feet need to be taken into consideration before any weight (even 'just' body weight) is forced through your joints.
 Optimizing these forces will have a joint preserving effect and will help make them last the lifetime you need them to.

 There is a joint cost involved with any activity you do.
-Sometimes that cost is minimal but it can also be great, leading to increased wear and a quicker road to arthritis in your future.
+Sometimes that cost is minimal or it can be great leading to unnecessary wear.
 But it doesn't have to be that way.
-Understand what's really going on in your body and work out smarter.
+Understand what's really going on in your body.
 I can help.